Evans Graham

 • The project must be owned or led by an IRS qualified non-profit organization

-• The project must have an American Institute of Architects Michigan (AIAM registered architect) member involved as a consultant, advisor, or volunteer.
-A list of AIAM architects willing to provide pro bono consulting is available at the end of this document.
+• An AIA Michigan licensed architect must be involved as consultant, advisor or volunteer.
+A list of AIA Michigan architects willing to provide pro bono consulting is available at the end of this document.

 Requirements